Gardens & Greenhouse

 Greenhouse to Your House

 The Greenhouse to Your House program not only provides a free, healthy, and fresh product to our community to help mitigate food insecurity in the short term, but the kit concept helps create cultural change by defining a new narrative around healthy food and cooking at home with the goal of inspiring families to implement healthier practices in the long term.
+The program is available to all ASP kids and families regardless of income.

 FMI contact Sheila Upton, Food & Nutrition Services Director